viniciuskneves/articles/berlinglish.md

 ## Tweeting

 First step was to create a Twitter account/app.

-Thankfully the handler `@Berlin_en_News` was not yet taken and it would be perfect for this case as the German version (official) is called `@Berlin_de_News`.
+~~Thankfully the handler `@Berlin_en_News` was not yet taken and it would be perfect for this case as the German version (official) is called `@Berlin_de_News`.~~

+The paragraph above is outdated.
+Once I started writing the article I created `@Berlin_en_News` which was perfect but it got locked due a mistake of mine.
+After more than a week without getting unlocked I gave up and created a new account.
+That is when `@Berlinglish` was born.
+It is basically Berlin + English =]

 Now I've all the necessary keys to use the [Twitter API](https://developer.twitter.com/en/docs/basics/getting-started) and I just need to start tweeting.